The Most Cluttered Areas of a Home (and the Hacks to Fix Them)

-For some, it’s notoriously tricky pain points like the master closet or that black hole under the bathroom sink that keeps us up at night.
-For others, it’s the less obvious spaces—like the kitchen pantry or media console.
+For some it’s notoriously tricky pain points like the master closet or that black hole under the bathroom sink that keeps them up at night.
+For others, it’s the less obvious spaces—such as the kitchen pantry or media console.
 While we all might think we have to fight our tidying battles on our own, the real truth is that there’s always someone out there who’s tackling the same exact mess.

 In a recent report, Pinterest identified five key spaces that are currently troubling neat freaks across the web by looking at the tidying hacks users are searching for the most.
 To help put the hunt to an end, we rounded up a few of our favorite organization hacks for each trouble spot.

 The kids’ room is the one space where disaster can strike at any moment.
-Pinterest searches for “Mom organizing hacks” have seen a +143% recently, which might have something to do with all the games, trinkets, and clothes little ones recently discovered waiting under the tree.
+Pinterest searches for “mom organizing hacks” have seen a +143 percent uptick recently, which might have something to do with all the games, trinkets, and clothes little ones acquire throughout the year.

 How you organize your home bar depends on your collection.
 For 10 bottles of vino and under, a standard wine rack that can sit on the kitchen counter or a nearby side table or bar cart is a solid fix.
 If your ensemble spans wine, liquor, and miscellaneous accoutrements, designate a drinking station in the dining room with a large tray on top of a console table.
 Stacking booze by category on a small bookshelf or ladder is another eye-catching way to showcase a strong collection.